jchen056/digital_signature/README.md

 # digital_signature

+### Requirements
+The majority of the program is written in Julia(https://julialang.org/) but compiled in C. In order to run our codes, make sure that you have Julia installed.
+Some packages in Julia that will be used include Symbolics, Linear Algebra, and SHA.

+### Instructions
+- First, you will need to modify the message in "scheme.jl".
+- Second, compile and run "symbolic.c".

 ### About Julia

 - flexible **dynamic language**, appropriate for **scientific and numerical computing**, with performance comparable to traditional statically-typed languages.